McLaren Race Cars

 Season: 2004

 McLaren said the MP4-19 was a "debugged version" of the ill-fated McLaren MP4-18.
 Turned out it still wasn't good enough.
 It was so bad that by mid-season a new car, the MP4-19B, was required, an all-new car with a radically redesigned aerodynamic package.
-The results were immediately positive and gave the team hope of a better end to the season.
+The results were positive and gave the team hope of a better season end.

 McLaren MP4-20